 What Is Fulfillment?

-The eCommerce fulfillment is the process where the seller completes the order by shipping and delivering the order to the customer.
-The seller streamlines their logistics process and makes its order fulfillment process smooth.
-To avoid unpleasant customer experiences, it is important to have an efficient order fulfillment process.
+eCommerce fulfillment is the process where a seller completes the order by shipping and delivering the order to the customer.
+One always wants to streamline their logistics process and make their order fulfillment process smoother.
+To avoid unpleasant customer experiences, it is important to have an efficient order fulfillment process in place.

 The Steps to Order Fulfillment